SumoLogic/sumologic-documentation/docs/search/live-tail/live-tail-cli.md

 ### Major update

-If a major version update exists, you will see the error:

-> Incompatible version of Live Tail CLI.
-Please download the latest version from \<link\>.
+If a major version update exists, you will see the error: `Incompatible version of Live Tail CLI.
+Please download the latest version from <link>.`

 You must download the latest version before you can start a new Live Tail CLI session.

 ### Minor update

-If a minor version update exists, you will see the error:

-> A newer version of Live Tail CLI is available, but your current version will still function.
-If you'd like to download the latest version, go to \<link\>
+If a minor version update exists, you will see the error: `A newer version of Live Tail CLI is available, but your current version will still function.
+If you'd like to download the latest version, go to <link>.`

-Downloading the latest version to start a new Live Tail will allow you to take advantage of the latest bug fixes and features.
+Although not required, downloading the latest version to start a new Live Tail will allow you to take advantage of the latest bug fixes and features.